ietf-wg-dmarc/draft-kucherawy-dmarc-dmarcbis/README.md

-Gustafsson (ed), et al.    Expires 1 May 2021                  [Page 47]
+Gustafsson (ed), et al.    Expires 7 May 2021                  [Page 46]

-Internet-Draft                  DMARCbis                    October 2020
+Internet-Draft                  DMARCbis                   November 2020

    Thus, Domain Owners will need to harden these addresses against